jdevfullstack/PureBasic-FileExplorer/README.md

 To compile/run, just use the PureBasic IDE, that's very fast and simple for simple programs like this.

-## Contributing
-1. Fork it!
-2. Then, made changes, and create a pull request.
-I'm happy you contribute to my repo!

 ## License
 MIT - The permissive license